Errors and messages#

 #endif

-If ZCHECK is defined (option -DZCHECK while compiling) assert is actually defined.
-If the test fails, the program stops and indicates the file and the file where the stop was triggered.
-If ZCHECK is not defined, assert is not compiled and nothing appends.
+If ZCHECK is defined (option -DZCHECK when compiling), assert is actually defined.
+If the test fails, the program stops and indicates the file and line where the stop occurred.
+If ZCHECK is not defined, assert is not compiled and nothing happens.

 A good example of this mechanism is given by the generic class ARRAY.
 When asking for item i using the overloaded operator [] (in Arrayh.).